ccakes/vimrc/README.md

 ### fzf

-The install script provides a link for installing `fzf`.
-In addition to having the binary on your path you should also symlink the install directory to your Vim plugins directory.
-Up to date instructions can be found in th [fzf readme](https://github.com/junegunn/fzf#as-vim-plugin).
+The install script can optionally install `fzf` for you.

+If you say no, it'll provide a link to instructions.
+If you take the manual route, in addition to having the binary on your path you should also symlink the install directory to your Vim plugins directory.
+Up to date instructions can be found in the [fzf readme](https://github.com/junegunn/fzf#as-vim-plugin).

 ## Updating